How to Block Your Crochet Project

 Some crochet projects after your complete them need to be blocked, meaning forced to take their proper shape with the help of water or steam.

 Manufacturers apply steam to the yarn as the final process to get it to puff up before balling it.
 It provides the thickness and best results for yarn packaging.

 However, when you crochet or knit, you are forcing the yarn into the stitches.
 So the yarn has been steamed before balling as a straight yarn strand.
 So the project can be stiff or not behaving as it should in the project.
 This is where blocking comes into play.

-Turns out, if you apply steam to your project it causes the fibers to relax and take the new shape you applied to it.
+Turns out, if you apply steam to your project it causes the fibres to relax and take the new shape you applied to it.

 See how I block.
 Some people use pins to force a project to take the shape as it’s drying.
 For me, I’ve not had to resort to that unless I am stiffening a project.

 - Crochet Braids Scarf Cowl Pattern + Tutorial

 - Crochet Christmas Morning Throw Pattern